OLICATSchools/dfe_powerquery_connectors/functions/README.md

 This function can be used when creating a new column to look for scores, ranks or deciles from any of the 10 indicies of deprivation.
 These indicies were last updated in 2015.

+### To use the function
+1. In the Query Editor create a blank query & past the script into it to set the function up.
+2. Go to a dataset containing postcodes and add a column using the Invoke Custom Function button to get the function to run.

 The function takes three parameters:

 ### Postcode